 Payment is fast

-Turnaround time on a bridging loan is usually fast, meaning you don’t need to stress for weeks on end about whether or not you have been approved.
-Once approved, the loan amount is deposited directly into your bank account.
+Turnaround time on bridging finance is usually fast, meaning you don’t need to stress for weeks on end about whether or not you have been approved.
+Once approved, the amount is deposited directly into your bank account.

 No long-term debt

-Bridging loans are short-term loans, so you don’t need to worry about getting yourself into long-term debt which could affect your credit score.
-Bridging loans are paid back in full once the proceeds of the sale come through.
+Bridging finance is short-term, so you don’t need to worry about getting yourself into long-term debt which could affect your credit score.
+Bridging finance is paid back in full once the proceeds of the sale come through.

 Financial peace of mind